-- (1) [AO 2] Flexibility is required for a wide range of motion of the shoulder to create powerful shots - (2) [AO 2] Flexibility is required at the hip to lunge to return a drop shot - (3) [AO 2] Cardiovascular endurance is required to delay fatigue - (4) [AO 2] Cardiovascular endurance is required to maintain performance levels throughout the match - (5) [AO 2] Cardiovascular endurance is required to prevent build up of lactic acid. - (6) [AO 2] Increased flexibility around a joint which decreases the chances of injury
+(1) [AO 2] Flexibility is required for a wide range of motion of the shoulder to create powerful shots

+- (2) [AO 2] Increased flexibility around a joint which decreases the chances of injury - (3) [AO 2] Flexibility is required at the hip to lunge to return a drop shot - (4) [AO 2] Cardiovascular endurance is required to delay fatigue

+(5) [AO 2] Cardiovascular endurance is required to maintain performance levels throughout the match

+(6) [AO 2] Cardiovascular endurance is required to prevent build up of lactic acid.

-25. The centre in a junior netball team would like to improve her cardiovascular endurance.
+22. The centre in a junior netball team would like to improve her cardiovascular endurance.